SoundsGreaat/netronic_bot/README.md

 [![Static Badge](https://img.shields.io/badge/MIT-Lisence?style=for-the-badge&logo=github&label=License&color=yellow)](https://github.com/SoundsGreaat/netronic_bot?tab=MIT-1-ov-file)

 ## Description
 The project aims to simplify the process of obtaining employee contacts.
 Users can quickly find the necessary information using a bot in the messenger, which allows them to effectively organize communication in the organization.
-It is possible to ask artificial intelligence for help and get answers to work-related questions.
+It is possible to ask AI for help and get answers to work-related questions.
 In addition, the project allows administrators to easily edit contact information to always have up-to-date employee data.
 The project was implemented strictly to [**Netronic's**](https://netronic.com.ua/lp) order.